-Overall XGBoost delivers the best classification results.
-It reaches the highest accuracy and F1 score when using the set of acoustic features.
-When using only the linguistic features, all the classifiers perform more poorly.
-Furthermore, combining the linguistic features with the acoustic ones did not result in performance improvement, suggesting that the contribution of the linguistic features to the classification performance on our dataset is limited and redundant when pitch-based acoustic features are used for detecting symptoms of schizophrenia.
-The lesser success with linguistic features may in part be due to the inherent difficulty of accurately measuring semantic features like derailment and incoherence computationally.
+Overall, the XGBoost algorithm achieves the best classification accuracy when utilizing solely the acoustic features.
+On the other hand, Random Forest achieves the best F1 score using all features.
+When using only the textual features, all the classifiers perform poorly.
+Furthermore, combining the textual features with the acoustic ones did not usually result in significant performance improvement, suggesting that the contribution of our textual features to the classification performance on the dataset is limited and redundant when the acoustic features are used for detecting symptoms of schizophrenia.
+The lesser success with textual features may be due in part to the inherent difficulty of accurately measuring semantic features like derailment and incoherence computationally.

-Our best accuracy for the two-way classification task is around 90%, which is higher than the best
+Our best accuracy for the two-way classification task is around 90%, which is higher than the best accuracy of about 76% reported by Kliper, Portuguese, et al. (2015) using a similar set of acoustic features for the same two-way classification task with an English-speaking population.